 35°59'19"N · 14°19'34"E | Cirkewwa, NW Malta

 The P29 sits upright on a sandy plateau off Cirkewwa at 35.9885°N, 14.3261°E, approximately 150 metres from shore.
 At 52 metres in length she is the largest deliberately scuttled warship in Maltese waters.
-The shallowest point of the wreck reaches 22 metres following mast damage around 2022, putting the upper deck and gun placements within reach of Advanced Open Water divers without excessive bottom time pressure.
+The shallowest point of the wreck reaches 22 metres (the original mast broke around 2022), putting the upper superstructure within reach of Advanced Open Water divers.
 The wheelhouse, bridge and several interior compartments have been opened for penetration.
 Machine guns remain in place, making the P29 a unique military wreck experience in the Mediterranean.

 | Season | Conditions | Temp | Vis | Rating |